 - Regular screening – the CDC recommends annual gonorrhea testing for all sexually active women under the age of 25.
 If you are 25 plus and have multiple sex partners, it is recommended that you get yourself screened annually.

 What To Do If You Have Been Diagnosed With Super STD?

 If you are diagnosed with a super STD, ensure you take proper medication as prescribed and that your physician screens you for gonorrhea again after you have completed your medication course.
 The CDC particularly recommends re-testing for the infection 3 months after you had your treatment to ensure it is all gone.
 However, if you still have symptoms, make sure to talk to your doctor immediately.

 It is imperative to learn that HIV, Syphilis and a relatively new STD - Mycoplasma genitalium – are also developing resistance against antimicrobial treatments.

-Resistance to antibiotics is an issue noticed in other STDs but it is not of the same level as seen in Gonorrhea.
-Resistance to HIV medication, particularly in the developing countries, is becoming a major concern but there still alternative treatments available.
+Resistance to antibiotics is an issue noticed with other STDs as well, but it is not of the same level as seen in Gonorrhea.
+Resistance to HIV medication, particularly in the developing countries, is becoming a major concern but there are still alternative treatments available.

 Getting a super STD does not mean that you have gone incurable, but it really is not something that you are going to want to have to deal with it.
 Make sure you follow all the vital guidelines, consult your physician, take your medication accurately, get yourself screened regularly and stay safe!